 Via Santo Stefano

 The Santo Stefano Complex, dedicated to Saint Stephen, the first Christian martyr, is also known as the Seven Churches (Sette Chiese).
-Legend says it was built on the site of a temple dedicated to the Egyptian goddess Isis around 430 by Bishop Petronius who, following a pilgrimage in the Holy Land, founded the seven churches here symbolising the seven stations Jesus stopped at on his climb.
+Legend says it was built on the site of a Roman temple and spring dedicated to the Egyptian goddess Isis around 430 by Saint Petronius who, following a pilgrimage in the Holy Land, founded the seven churches here symbolising the seven stations Jesus stopped at on his climb.
 The first written evidence, however, dates to 887, under Charles the Fat.

 From the the piazza in front you can see three churches (see photo right).
 On the left is Santi Vitale e Agricola, the oldest church in Bologna, then San Sepolcro in the centre, behind the tree, and finally the Crocifisso, the last and largest, with a 13th-century pulpit on its fašade, now inaccessible due to the demolition of of an internal gallery.
 The Crocifisso's doorway serves as the entrance to the complex, except when there's a service taking place inside.